Protect Your Investment: Prosthetic Care Essentials

 - Keep in a cool, dry place

-- Apply powder before long-term storage
+- Apply cornstarch before long-term storage

 Emisil Quality Control

 At Emisil, every prosthetic undergoes rigorous testing before shipping.
 We inspect texture, weight, and structural integrity to ensure it meets medical-grade standards.
 However, once it arrives, its longevity depends on how well you care for it.
+Explore our full range of care and maintenance products to keep your prosthetic in top shape.

 Can I Swim with My Prosthetic?